Meowmaritus/WiitarThing/README.md

 * The Wiimote-shaped slot on the guitar controller is there because **you NEED a Wiimote to connect this guitar wirelessly to a Wii or PC, as it plugs into a Wiimote as an extension controller, the same way a Nunchuck, Classic Controller, etc does**.
 * This way of connecting guitars works best on Windows 10 using the Microsoft bluetooth stack, though it is possible on windows 7 (but only very rarely works).
 * Third-party Wiimotes are not recommended *as* *they do not work 99% of the time.*
+  * This is because they cut corners, only providing the data packets that an actual Wii console needs to interact with the Wii Remote.
+On the other hand, official Wii Remotes go the full way providing everything a PC needs to connect to them, despite the Wii not needing any of that functionality.
 * This tutorial is for 5-fret Guitar Hero guitars only.
 Rock band guitars use different methods of connecting to your computer and will not with using this method.
   * For Wii Rock Band guitars, you connect them with the USB dongle in the exact same manner as a PS3 Rock Band guitar.
 None of this nonsense is needed.
 * This guide ***does not work for Mac or Linux***.
 If you are using **Linux** [please follow this guide instead](https://pastebin.com/PhyevVQt).
 If you are using Mac, use a [Raphnet adapter](https://www.raphnet-tech.com/products/wusbmote_1player_adapter_v3/index.php) to connect wired to your PC and do not use this guide.